Dre Campbell Farm

 To use neem oil on squash bugs, combine two tablespoons of the oil with one tablespoon of liquid soap and a gallon of water.

-Spray frequently from the spring onward to kill squash bugs.
-You can also use it to get rid of vine borers and prevent powdery mildew on plants.
+Spray frequently from spring onward to kill squash bugs.
+It can also be used to get rid of vine borers and prevent powdery mildew on plants.

 5. Pick Them Off